aj4di/stock-app-streamlit-on-heroku/README.md

 Visualization of the stocks on heroku

-Alpha_vantage has some issue with time series data.
+Alpha_vantage .... time series data.

 When using regular python  - plotting with other (plotly, matplotlib) - figures look better.
 Streamlit plots were not the best but work on heroku.